michaelshiloh/ProjectConstructionTechniques/README.md

 this valuable skill.
 I will be happy to show you how to do this.
    ![pictures to be added]()

+Always use stranded wire for this.

+### Working with wire

+There is a great temptation to work with solid core wire, because 1) it is easier to solder one thick strand and 2) it can plug directly into a breadboard or header socket.
+Avoid this temptation.
+Solid core wire is not as flexible as stranded wire which causes two problems:
+1. It is more likely to break
+1. Any movement will be carried along the stiff wire and will stress the most vulnerable place, for example where it is soldered to a connector

+Working with stranded wire requires a bit of practice but the results are much more reliable and long lasting.

+Always try to minimize the amount of exposed bare metal, as these present opportunities for short circuits

+1. Soldering wire to an LED
+1. Heat shrink tubing
+1. Soldering wire to a panel mount potentiometer or switch
+1. Soldering wire to a header socket or header pins

 ### Documenting projects
 1. Documentation includes:
     1. A clear and well labeled schematic